 Just like Pere Lachaise Cemetery in Paris, a visit to Highgate Cemetery is a relatively well-known yet unusual thing to do in London.

-Highgate is a beautiful cemetery and nature reserve, which has some of the most coveted burial plots for the great and the good of the last 200 years.
+Highgate is a beautiful cemetery and nature reserve, which has some of the most coveted burial plots for the great and the good since 1839.

 Karl Marx tops the bill, with his academic rival Herbert Spencer buried directly opposite.
-You can pay your respects to novelist Mary Ann Evans (George Eliot), painter Henry Moore or pop icon George Michael.
+You can pay your respects to novelist Mary Ann Evans (George Eliot), artist Patrick Caulfield, or author Douglas Adams.
+Although pop icon George Michael is buried at Highgate, his site remains private and cannot be visited by the public.
 The list of important folks from literature, music and science, goes on and they often have fun headstones to contemplate.

 Highgate is for sure one of the most unusual historical destinations in London, but it is a peaceful place of respite up on a hill and away from the fumes that consume the city.
 You might even catch some blue in the sky.